rbaumgar/monitor-demo-app/application-monitoring.md

 :star: If you are using a different namespace, please don't forget to replace the namespace (monitor-demo).

-Clusterrole custom-metrics:system:auth-delegator was not documented in OpenShift 4.3.

 ### Create an APIService

 Create an APIService for the custom metrics for Prometheus Adapter: